shampliu/vanilla-clock/README.md

 * Setting two or more alarms for the same time will only play the first one that was added.
 No two sounds will overlap and if you dismiss the alarm, you, dismiss all the alarms that were set for the time period that it rang.
 * Empty alarm names will result in a default name being applied
 * Inputting only 1 digit is okay for the hours or minutes of the alarm
+* Assumes the user will not use military time

 ##### Next Steps
 * Implement snooze feature